 Note: For longer runs, you’ll begin to experience Cardiac Drift, or “decoupling” where your Heart Rate will increase slightly over time as you tire, lose running economy, and fluids.
 For this reason, we’ve picked a moderate distance.

 #2 Comparison Test Instructions: A day or two later – once you have recovered – it’s time to go back to the test.
 Using your Average Pace from your first test 5-mile run, your job is to run at that pace for the five-mile loop.
 After a short 5- to 10-minute warm-up, start your test loop.
 Focus on the pace and be sure to keep it as close to your goal pace as possible throughout the run.
 When you are done, note your Time, Pace and Average Heart Rate.

 When you look at the results from both five-mile runs, you should see little to no difference in the run time or average pace.
-However, you will notice a difference in several heartbeats.
-This can range anywhere from, the second run pace will have a greater aerobic cost for the same total work — somewhere in the range of an average heart rate that is four to eight beats higher for the same run.
+However, you will notice a difference of several heartbeats.
+The second run pace will have a greater aerobic cost for the same total work — somewhere in the range of an average heart rate that is four to eight beats higher for the same run.

 Utilizing a running power meter

 Whether you’ve taken True Pacing Test (TPR) or opted for the shortcut, it’s time to talk about how using a running power meter can help you improve your race day running.